imadbenmadi/prayer_times/README.md

 # prayer_times
-I used an open API to build a web applications that shows the prayer times in your current Location
+I used an open API to build a web application that shows the prayer times in your current Location

-You can take a look at the api website in this link : https://aladhan.com/prayer-times-api
+You can take a look at the API website in this link : https://aladhan.com/prayer-times-api

-also you can take a look at the website at this link : https://praytime.netlify.app/ i used Html css js to build the project the laptop screen :
+also, you can take a look at the website at this link : https://praytime.netlify.app/

+I used Html css js to build the project

+the laptop screen :
 ![laptop screen](https://github.com/imadbenmadi/prayer_times/assets/106430872/8c496b42-6f95-41f6-b5ab-4bedd0ce0f80)